andrevidela/Research-report/Thesis/index.md

 In the next section I will start listing and talking about uses of linear types, and what happens when they are combined with dependent types.
 Some of them were already known, but some of them are also new and delightful.

-# 5 QTT in practice
+# Quantitative Type Theory in practice

 Linear types haven’t really found a place in mainstream commercial application of software engineering.
 Becase qtt is even more niche than linear logic and because it’s much newer it hasn’t seen almost _any_ use under any shape or form.
 The Idris2 compiler itself stands as the most popular example of a complex program that showcases uses for QTT and quantitative types.
 For this reason, while this section does not provide any concrete contributions, I thought it was warranted to list some new, innovative and unexpected uses for linear types and QTT.